lenianiva/Manifest2Nix.jl/README.md

   standard libraries.
 - `mkDepsDepot deps`: Given a list of Julia packages, create a depot containing all of them.
-- `createPackageEnv package`: Given a Julia package, create an environment (i.e. set of variables) in which Julia can run and see the precompiled version of the given package.
+- `createEnv { package, workingDepot }`: Given a Julia package, create an environment (i.e. set of variables) in which Julia can run and see the precompiled version of the given package.